telerik/fiddler-everywhere-docs/capture-traffic/capturing-traffic-from-terminal.md

 1. Start your application within the terminal instance.

 As a result, Fiddler Everywhere opens a dedicated terminal instance and starts capturing the ongoing HTTPS traffic immediately.
-It is important to note that Fiddler will capture the traffic generated from the terminal and from any child process that originates (starts) from the very same terminal instance.
-The terminal instance will loose connectivity if Fiddler Everywhere application is closed.
+It is important to note that Fiddler will capture the traffic generated from the terminal and any child process that originates (starts) from the same terminal instance.
+The terminal instance will lose connectivity if Fiddler Everywhere application is closed.

 ## Choosing Default Terminal